Bal-tec™ Home Ball Material Selection

 Type 420 hard stainless steel is the material widely used in Europe.
 It is very similar to type 440C, which is more widely used in the United States.
 Type 420 is not quite as hard as the type 440C.
 One of the advantages of 420 over type 440C is that it has a higher magnetic permeability, so that it is attracted more strongly by a magnetic field.

-If the bearing is used in a corrosive or wet environment, it may be a type 440C hard Martensitic stainless steel.
+If the bearing is used in a corrosive or wet environment, it may be a type 440C hard martensitic stainless steel.
 This material is very magnetic and it is hard, but it is not as hard as chrome steel.
 It is about 58 HRC (Hardness Rockwell "C" scale).
 This material is only mildly corrosive resistant and will only respond to corrosion tests with slight pitting.
 It will eventually corrode in tap water and will not stand up to sea water at all.
 It is widely used as a premium bearing material and it is the top material for use in gaging products.
-See page 3261 for more information.
+See our article, Stainless Steel Balls, Type 440C Hardened for more information.

 1100 series aluminum is commercially pure aluminum.
-It is a very light weight material that is a silvery white color.
-It is one of the natural elements.
-It is very ductile.
+It is a very light weight material that is a silvery white color, one of the natural base elements, and very ductile.
 Balls made of 1100 series aluminum are often used as closures.
 They are squashed or upset to permanently close a hole (an inside diameter).
-It is difficult to locate this material in less than mill run quantities.
+It is difficult to locate this material in less than mill-run quantities.